Cluster Editing with Vertex Splitting: Introduction

 \section{Introduction}

-Given a graph $G$ and a non-negative integer $k$, the \textsc{Cluster Editing} problem asks whether $G$ can be turned into a disjoint union of cliques by a sequence of at most $k$ edge-editing operations.
-The problem is known to be $\mathcal{NP}$-Complete since the work of K\v{r}iv\'{a}nek and Mor\'{a}vek in \cite{KM86}, and does not seem to have any reasonable polynomial-time approximation unless the number of clusters is at most two \cite{Shamir04}.

-We assume that the reader is familar with fixed-parameter tractability and kernelization \cite{CFKLMPPS15,DowneyFellows2013,FG06,Niedermeier06}.
-The Cluster Editing problem is fixed-parameter tractable when parameterized by $k$, the total number of edge editing operations \cite{Cai96,Gramm05}.
-Over the last decade, Cluster Editing has been well studied from both theoretical and practical perspectives (see, for example, \cite{Bocker2012,Chen2006,ChenMeng, DAddario2014,dehne2006cluster, fadiel2006computational,fellows2007efficient,guo2009more,Huffner2010}).
+\textsc{Cluster Editing} is defined as follows.
+Given a graph $G$ and a non-negative integer $k$, one is asked whether~$G$ can be turned into a disjoint union of cliques by a sequence of at most $k$ edge-editing operations (i.e. additions or removals of edges).
+The problem is known to be \NP-complete since the work of K\v{r}iv\'{a}nek and Mor\'{a}vek~\cite{KM86} and it is fixed-parameter tractable when parameterized by $k$, the total number of allowed edge-editing operations \cite{Bocker12,Cai96,Gramm05}.
+Over the last decade, \textsc{Cluster Editing} has been well studied from both theoretical and practical perspectives~\cite{Bocker12,ChenMeng,Chen2006,DAddario2014,dehne2006cluster, fadiel2006computational,fellows2007efficient,guo2009more,Huffner2010}.

-In general, clustering results in a partition of the input graph, thus it forces each and every data element to be in one and only one cluster.
-This can be a limitation when a data element plays roles in multiple clusters.
-This situation, (i.e. the existence of \emph{hubs}), is recorded in work on gene regulatory networks \cite{abu2005}, where enumeration of maximal cliques was considered a viable alternative to clustering.
-Moreover, the existence of hubs can effectively hide clique-like structures and also greatly increase the computational time required to obtain optimum correlation clustering solutions \cite{radovanovic2010hubs, tomavsev2011role}.
-Improved solutions (for correlation clustering) can be obtained using the {\sc Multi-parameterized Cluster-Editing} problem \cite{abu2017complexity} which further restricts the number of false positive and/or false negative correlations (add and delete edge-edits incident to a vertex) that can be ascribed to a given variable.
-However, the need to identify variables that lie in the intersection of multiple clusters could further complicate this multi-parameterized model.
+In general, clustering results in a partitioning of the input graph.
+Hence, it forces each vertex to be in one and only one cluster.
+This can be a limitation when the entity represented by a vertex plays a role in multiple clusters.
+This situation is recorded in work on gene regulatory networks \cite{abu2005}, where enumeration of maximal cliques was considered a viable alternative to clustering.
+Moreover, such vertices can effectively hide clique-like structures and also greatly increase the computational time required to obtain an optimal solution~\cite{radovanovic2010hubs,tomavsev2011role}.

-The \textsc{Cluster Editing with Vertex Splitting} problem ({\sc CEVS}) is introduced in this paper in an attempt to allow for overlapping clusters in graphs that are assumed to be noisy in the sense that edges are assumed to have been perturbed after the clusters overlap. {\sc CEVS} can be viewed as an extended version of the \textsc{Cluster Editing} problem.

-In addition to introducing {\sc CEVS}, we investigate its parameterized complexity and obtain a polynomial kernel for the problem.
-In doing so we employ the notion of a critical clique, as introduced in \cite{lin2000phylogenetic}, and applied to the \textsc{Cluster Editing} problem in \cite{guo2009more}.
-Our proof technique is based on a novel {\emph clean edit sequence} approach which could be of interest by itself.